Malevy Leons: Professional career

+Oklahoma City Thunder / Blue (2024–2025)

 After going undrafted in the 2024 NBA draft, Leons joined the Oklahoma City Thunder for the NBA Summer League and on 27 September 2024, he signed with the team.
 However, he was waived on 19 October and six days later, he joined the Oklahoma City Blue.
 On 31 October, he re-signed with the Thunder and on 1 November, Leons made his NBA debut against the Portland Trail Blazers, scoring one point and recording an assist and rebound each in three minutes played.
 On 15 November, he was waived again by the Thunder and four days later, he joined the Oklahoma City Blue.

 On 30 July 2025, Leons re-signed with the Thunder on an Exhibit 10 contract.
 He was waived prior to the start of the regular season on 18 October.

+Golden State / Santa Cruz Warriors (2025–present)

+On December 8, 2025, Leons signed a two-way contract with the Golden State Warriors.
+In February 2026, Leons and fellow countryman Quinten Post became the first pair of Dutch teammates in the NBA since 2009.

+On 2 July, 2026, he joined the Warriors for the 2026 NBA Summer League.
+Leons won the 2026 NBA Summer League Championship with the Warriors, beating the Memphis Grizzlies 94–90 in the final.

 Player profile

 Standing at 6 ft 9 in with a 7 ft 1 in wingspan, scouts have praised his versatility for his size, as well as his defensive awareness.